mendix/docs/content/studio/workflows.md

 ![Workflow Icon](attachments/workflows/workflow-icon.jpg)

 Workflows is a visual way of expressing application logic.
 A workflow looks like a flow chart.
-On a new workflow a *start event* (a starting point of the workflow) and an *end event* (an endpoint of the workflow represented by a *red* dot) are created by default.
-You can various activities to a flow of a workflow that is called a *path*.
+On a new workflow a *start event* (a starting point of the workflow) and an *end event* (an endpoint of the workflow) are created by default.
+You can add various activities to a flow of a workflow that is called a *path*.

 ![Workflow Example](attachments/workflows/workflow-example.jpg)